mr-manuel/venus-os_dbus-serialbattery_docs/docs/general/install.md

 ## How to change the default limits

-Should you require different settings like higher/lower currents or higher/lower min/max cell voltages and your battery can handle that, than you can change it in the settings.
+Should you require different settings like higher/lower currents or higher/lower min/max cell voltages and your battery can handle that, then you can change them in the settings.

 Here an example to set in the `config.ini`: